ilscipio/scipio-erp/README.md

 * 4+GB RAM, 2+GB free hard disk space

 ### Software Requirements
-* Java 1.8 (or greater) SDK
-* Apache ANT
+* Java 11 JDK or greater (Openjdk or Oracle)

 ### Recommended Development Tools
-* GIT Client
-* Eclipse Java IDE
-  * m2eclipse
-  * Groovy-eclipse
+* Git client
-  * Freemarker IDE editor (select from JBooss tools plugin)
+* JetBrains IntelliJ IDEA with Scipio ERP Plugin

 ### Prerequisites
 In order to install SCIPIO ERP, the following prerequisites must be installed:
-* Java 1.8 (or greater) SDK
+* Java 11 JDK or greater
   * Download and Install
-  * Set JAVA_HOME Path
+  * Set JAVA_HOME Path (Windows)
-  * Validate Settings
-* Install Apache Ant
-  * Download and Install

 ### Download
-The standard way to get SCIPIO ERP to is to checkout the 2.x branch, which provides you with the latest version of the 2.x.x line with latest important updates:
+The standard way to get SCIPIO ERP is to checkout the master (main) branch, which provides you with the latest stable version with important updates:

 1. Open your command line and run:
   * git clone https://github.com/ilscipio/scipio-erp.git
   * cd scipio-erp
-  * git checkout 2.x
+  * git checkout master

-You may also use the master branch (simply omit step c.), the main development branch, for access to latest features and changes, but it is subject to compatibility-breaking changes without notice (unless you have a supported client project, in which case we will assist).
-For some projects, master may be the recommended branch to use.
+Note it is also possible to checkout specific version tags as well as stable version series this way (e.g., git checkout 2.x), but main branch typically contains the desirable setup for most demo, server and client usages.

 ### Installation Process
-In order to install, the following steps must be taken:
+In order to install on a client system or start on a server, the following steps should be used:

 1. Open your command line, go to the extracted folder and run:
   * Linux ./install.sh